michaelcontento/bono/src/payment/README.md

 1. Singleton behaviour (`PaymentManager.GetInstance()`)
 2. Logging to stdout if `Target.IS_DEBUG` is true
-3. Handling of some provider specific methods
+3. Clean API
-4. ID-Prefix
+4. ID prefixing
-5. ID-Aliasing
+5. ID aliasing

-### Specific provider method handling?
+### Clean API?

 Just a short example: